DoughBoiKush/oneShotCodeGen/README.md

   - `code`: Generate requirements and code (without creating files)
   - `full`: Generate requirements, code, and create project files
   - `step`: Generate requirements, code, and create project files in steps
+  - `setup`: To access new version of prompts to create full project
 - `--pipeline`: Pipeline to execute in step mode
-  - `oneShotCodeGenV1`: Use our test pipeline config to create full project
+  - `oneShotCodeGenV1`: Use our latest and best version of prompts to create full project
-  - `requirementsV1`: Use our test pipeline config to create requirements only
+  - `requirementsV1`: Use our latest and best version of prompts to create requirements only
 - `--model`: AI model provider (openai/anthropic)
 - `--func-version`: Version of functional requirements prompt (v1/v2/v3)
 - `--tech-version`: Version of technical requirements prompt (v1/v2/v3)